hmmmsausages/aws-codepipeline-deploy-status-badge-generator/README.md

 ![Example Pipeline](./images/example-codepipeline.png)

 1. `Source` stage that is connected to VCS so we can fetch the commit ID from the stage's meta data
-    * **Note:** Currently this stage needs to have the the work `source` in its name (case-insensitive), so the generator recognises it correctly
+    * **Note:** ☝️ Currently this stage needs to have the the word `source` in its name (case-insensitive), so the generator recognises it correctly
 1. `Deploy` stage that deploys your application, i.e. if the stage has been successfully completed it means that your app has been successfully deployed.
-    * **Note:** Currently this stage needs to have the the work `deploy` in its name (case-insensitive), so the generator recognises it correctly
+    * **Note:** ☝️ Currently this stage needs to have the the word `deploy` in its name (case-insensitive), so the generator recognises it correctly

-**Note**: The generator doesn't care about any other stages, so feel free to have as many in any constelation as you like.
+**Note**: ☝️ The generator doesn't care about any other stages, so feel free to have as many in any constelation as you like.

 ### Fetch Badges